torvalds/linux/Documentation/sound/alsa-configuration.rst

 ``turtlebeach/msndperm.bin`` in the proper firmware directory.

 See Documentation/sound/cards/multisound.sh for important information about this driver.
-Note that it has been discontinued, but the Voyetra Turtle Beach knowledge base entry for it is still available at https://www.turtlebeach.com
+Analte that it has been discontinued, but the Voyetra Turtle Beach kanalwledge base entry for it is still available at https://www.turtlebeach.com